Illinois high school boys basketball polls

 |10.

-Others receiving votes: Nokomis 11, Elwood 4, Sesser-Valier 3, Woodlawn 2, Champaign Judah Christian 2, Payson Seymour 1, Polo 1, Newark 1.
+Others receiving votes: Madison 7, Nokomis 6, Sesser-Valier 3, Payson Seymour 1, Champaign Judah Christian 1, Collins 1

 Comments